plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/adversarial_examples.md

 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.
 :::

 In this notebook we demonstrate how we can use the {class}`~plenoptic.MADCompetition` class to synthesize adversarial examples.
-Adversarial examples are tiny perturbations to an image that causes Deep Neural Networks to misclasify.
-In MAD competition, the goal is to generate a pair of images that have the same value for the reference metric but extremal values (highest and lowest) for the optimized metric.
-While its main goal is to falsify metrics/models of human perception, the underlying machinery can be readily used to generate adversarial examples.
-This is achieved by defining a reference metric in pixel space (the value of which we want to be low) an optimized metric in model response space (the value of which we want to be high).
+Adversarial examples are tiny perturbations to an image that causes Deep Neural Networks to misclasify ([Goodfellow et al., 2015](https://arxiv.org/abs/1412.6572)).
+In MAD competition, we falsify metrics/models of human perception by generating a pair of images that have the same value for the reference metric but extremal values (highest and lowest) for the optimized metric.
+While these seem like distant concepts, the underlying machinery of {class}`~plenoptic.MADCompetition` can be readily used to generate adversarial examples.
+This is achieved by defining a reference metric in pixel space (the value of which we want to be low) an optimized metric in model representation space (the value of which we want to be high).

 ```python
 import matplotlib.pyplot as plt